Monk Fruit Sweetener: What It Is And Who Should Use It?

 Health Benefits Of Monk Fruit Sweetener

-Monk fruit sweeteners are beneficial because they typically contain antioxidants, which help combat stress.
-They are also a great alternative to sugar for individuals who are trying to lose weight or reduce their sugar intake while having a touch of sweetness without adding to their calorie intake as this sweetener contains zero calories.
-Individuals who have diabetes can consume monk fruit sweeteners as part of their daily diet as they are known to reduce insulin and blood sugar levels.
+Monk fruit-erythritol sweetener is a great alternative to sugar for individuals who are trying to lose weight or reduce their sugar intake while having a touch of sweetness without adding to their calorie intake as this sweetener contains zero calories.
+Individuals who have diabetes or are on ketogenic diet can consume monk fruit sweeteners in moderate amounts as part of their daily diet.
+Due to ongoing research studies on the use of erythritol, we do not recommend consumption in large doses on a daily basis, especially for individuals with cardiovascular risk factors.